MattFellows/net-shell-juke-box/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+And simultaneously;
+Starts the Auth server at [http://localhost:8888](http://localhost:8888).
+Navigate to [http://localhost:8888/api/login](http://localhost:8888/api/login) to log in...

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm start-react`

+Runs the app in the development mode.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br>
+You will also see any lint errors in the console.

+### `npm start-auth`

+Starts the Auth server at [http://localhost:8888](http://localhost:8888).
+Navigate to [http://localhost:8888/api/login](http://localhost:8888/api/login) to log in...

 ### `npm test`